seansfkelley/nas-download-manager/README.md

 - [ ] change icon for notification
 - [ ] auto-re-login if `sid` is out of date
 - [ ] determine how to merge `browser.d.ts` and `DefinitelyTyped/chrome` (which has a different shape, specifically, around Promises v. callbacks)
+- [ ] possibly unify polling behavior
+- [ ] should background task notify if there is no username/password set?